Public Companies Sector: Saudi Government Regulations

 The decision exempts several institutions from the requirement of limitations.
 They include the General Authority for Endowments, the General Authority for the Guardianship of the Funds of Minors, the Central Bank of Saudi Arabia, the National Centre for Privatisation, the National Development Fund and its affiliated development funds and banks, and other similar organisations.

-Read more about Foreign Investment in Saudi Arabia: Opportunities and Regulations
+Read more: Foreign Investment in KSA: Opportunities & Regulations